plockc/pi-infra/README-build-node.md

             link-local: [ipv4]
 ```

-Wireless network for external interface, assumes that vars.sh was updated with WIFI SSID and password.
+Wireless network, assumes that vars.sh was updated with WIFI SSID and password.

 ```r-create-file:build-node/wlan0.yaml
 # created by README-build-node.md